MinhOmega/interview-coder/README.md

 - Reset Chat: You can reset the current chat to its initial state by pressing `⌘+R` (Mac) or `Ctrl+R` (Windows/Linux) while in split view.
 - New Chat: You can create a new chat session by pressing `⌘+N` (Mac) or `Ctrl+N` (Windows/Linux).
+- File Attachments: You can attach files to your messages by clicking the attachment button in the chat input area.

 <div align="center">
 <br/>